-The number of shares to be repurchased by us under each redemption will not (i) be less than five percent (5%), and/or (ii) exceed ten percent (10%) of the number of shares of our common stock outstanding at the time the redemption becomes effective.
+Number of Shares Repurchased: The number of shares to be repurchased by us during each redemption period will be fixed by the board, and will not (i) be less than five percent (5%) or (ii) exceed ten percent (10%) of the number of shares of our common stock outstanding as of the record date.
 Any and all shares of common stock redeemed by us will be cancelled and returned to the status of authorized but unissued shares.
-Shares acquired by us through the stock redemption program will not be reissued unless they are first registered with the SEC or other appropriate state securities laws or are exempt from such registration.
-If the volume limitation is reached (i.e., shares tendered for redemption are in excess of ten percent (10%) of the number of shares of our common stock) in any given redemption period or we determine to redeem fewer shares than have been submitted for redemption in any redemption period, we will make redemptions under the stock redemption program on a pro rata basis.
+Shares acquired by us through the Stock Redemption Program will not be reissued unless they are first registered with the SEC or other appropriate state securities laws or are exempt from such registration.
+If the volume limitation is reached (i.e., shares tendered for redemption are in excess of maximum available for redemption as determined by the board) in any given redemption period or we determine to redeem fewer shares than have been submitted for redemption in any redemption period, we will make redemptions under the Stock Redemption Program on a pro rata basis.